-The subscapular nerve which originates from branches of the posterior cord of the brachial plexus (C5 to C7) and trifurcates into the upper, middle, and lower subscapular nerves.
+The subscapular nerve originates from branches of the posterior cord of the brachial plexus (C5 to C7) and trifurcates into the upper, middle, and lower subscapular nerves.
 The upper and lower subscapular nerves innervate the subscapularis muscle.
-The upper subscapular nerve innervates the cranial half of the muscle, while the lower subscapular nerve bifurcates into 2 branches with the cranial branch innervating the caudal half of the muscle.
+The upper subscapular nerve innervates the cranial half of the muscle, while the lower subscapular nerve bifurcates into two branches with the cranial branch innervating the caudal half of the muscle.
 The inferior branch of the lower subscapular nerve provides innervation to the teres major and the middle scapular nerve, also known as thoracodorsal nerve, innervates the latissimus dorsi muscle.

 Causes of shoulder pain due to subscapularis etiology may include tendonitis, tendinopathy, and tears.
 Tendonitis of the subscapularis is usually due when it comes in contact with the coracoid process from overuse in throwing or overhead athletes.
 Tendinopathy occurs when the symptoms become more chronic, and remodeling of the tendon begins to occur.
 Rotator cuff tears tend to occur with chronic degenerative tears from over-head use or acutely in athletes with overhead motion.
 The incidence of subscapularis tears is less than that of other rotator cuff tendons.
-When tears do occur its due to an anterior shoulder dislocation, fall on the outstretched arm during abduction, iatrogenic following anterior shoulder surgery, lesser tubercle avulsion, or associated with rotator cuff tear.
+When tears do occur, it is due to an anterior shoulder dislocation, fall on the outstretched arm during shoulder abduction, iatrogenic following anterior shoulder surgery, lesser tubercle avulsion, or associated with rotator cuff tear.

 History and Physical

 Although any patient can injure their subscapularis tendon, they most commonly occur in young males.
 In acute injuries, the patient will likely report a history of forced external rotation.
 The patient will primarily complain of pain in front of the shoulder.
-A focused physical exam will include inspection, palpation, the range of motion, strength and special tests.
+A focused physical exam will include inspection, palpation, the range of motion, strength, and special tests.
 On physical exam, there may be weakness or pain with internal rotation weakness at 0 degrees and increase passive external rotation.
 The patient may be tender on the tendinous insertion of the upper arm along the lesser tubercle.
 The provider should perform a full examination of the shoulder as the patient may have injuries to other rotator cuff muscles or the biceps.

 Shoulder radiographs are typically first the first-line imaging modality for undifferentiated shoulder pain.
-In the case of a subscapularis injury, they are likely to be normal however an avulsion injury may produce a bony abnormality.
+In the case of a subscapularis injury, they are likely to be normal; however, an avulsion injury may produce a bony abnormality.
 In general, MRI is considered the best imaging modality to evaluate for rotator cuff injuries, including the subscapularis muscle.
-A tear of the subscapularis tendon can range from mild degenerative changes to a full thickness tear of the tendon.
+A tear of the subscapularis tendon can range from mild degenerative changes to a full-thickness tear of the tendon.
 The MRI can also evaluate the muscle belly as well.
 Diagnostic ultrasound is a cheap and easy modality to evaluate the subscapularis tendon in the hands of a skilled sonographer.
 Although it provides less detail than an MRI, it can help with diagnosis and management.